 River Flow and Groundwater Levels

-River flow and groundwater level data are provided by the regional divisions of the EA, NRW, SEPA, the RA and the Northern Ireland Environment Agency.
-In all cases, the data are subject to revision following validation (extreme high and low flow and level data in particular may be subject to significant revision).
+River flow and groundwater level data are provided by the regional divisions of the EA, NRW, SEPA, the DfIR and the Northern Ireland Environment Agency.
+In all cases, the data are subject to revision following validation (extreme high and low flow and level data, in particular, may be subject to significant revision).
 The NRFA and the NGLA provide the historical perspective within which to examine contemporary hydrological conditions.

 Terms and Conditions